Southampton-RSG/2015-09-17-southampton/novice/git/04-history.md

 +The two moons may be a problem for Wolfman
 +But the Mummy will appreciate the lack of humidity
 ~~~
-And here we see the state before the last **two** commits, HEAD minus2
+And here we see the state **before the last two commits**, HEAD minus2

 ###Absolute History###

-We can also refer to revisions using
+So, that's useful as far as it goes, but we can also refer to revisions using
 those long strings of digits and letters
 that `git log` displays.